 McClay primarily follows political events rather than taking a social studies approach to U.S. history.
-For example, when he discusses the Progressive movement, he mentions the key leaders and cultural developments they influenced (e.g., the eugenics movement), but his primary focus is on the Progressive movement’s impact on political events and government.
+For example, when he discusses the Progressive movement, he mentions the key leaders and the cultural developments that the Progressives influenced (such as the eugenics movement), but his primary focus is on the Progressive movement’s impact on political events and government.

-Land of Hope is very well written in a narrative style that makes it easy to read.
-Here’s a sample from the conclusion of Chapter 17: The New Deal.
+The textbook Land of Hope is very well written in a narrative style that makes it easy to read.
+Here’s a sample from the conclusion of Chapter 17: The New Deal on page 315.

-Aside from a few maps, there are no illustrations.
-While the book is mostly text, it doesn’t seem intimidating or overwhelming because it’s such a delight to read.
+Aside from a few maps, there are no illustrations in the textbook.
+While the book is mostly text, it doesn’t seem intimidating or overwhelming because it’s such an entertaining read.
 I think Land of Hope is just the sort of textbook that would appeal to many homeschoolers.
 It doesn’t promote a particular religious viewpoint, but it is respectful of religion and mentions some religious developments of historical significance.
-It takes an even-handed approach to political parties and competing political viewpoints.
-This is especially evident in Chapter 22: The World Since the Cold War where he discusses presidents from George H. W. Bush through Donald Trump, the War on Terror, and other politically-charged events in a relatively unbiased manner.
+While it leans slightly to the right on the political spectrum, it takes a fairly even-handed approach to political parties and competing political viewpoints.
+This is especially evident in Chapter 22 where he discusses the presidents from George H. W. Bush through Donald Trump, the War on Terror, and other politically charged events in a relatively unbiased manner.

 This book is offered as a contribution to the making of American citizens.
 As such, it is a patriotic endeavor as well as a scholarly one, and it never loses sight of what there is to celebrate and cherish in the American achievement.
-That doesn’t mean it is an uncritical celebration (p.
-423).
+That doesn’t mean it is an uncritical celebration.

-He goes on to say that he wants to see open and honest discussion of differing views, and that discussion needs to be based on love for our country, despite its faults.
-I don’t mind supporting the view expressed in Land Of Hope.
+He goes on to say that he wants to see open and honest discussion of differing views and that this discussion needs to be based on love for our country, despite its faults.
 McClay is not blindly patriotic, but he values what we’ve got in comparison to most other countries.
-It seems to me that homeschoolers who want their children to learn to appreciate the blessing of living in the United States should find Land of Hope an excellent resource to accomplish that.
+It seems to me that homeschoolers who want their children to learn to appreciate the blessing of living in the United States, while also learning that it's not perfect, should find Land of Hope an excellent resource to accomplish that.